Breath of Fire 6

-was a free-to-play online, web-based multiplayer role-playing video game with microtransactions developed and published by Capcom as the sixth main installment of its Breath of Fire series.
-The game was released in Japan on February 24, 2016 for Microsoft Windows computers and Android devices, with an iOS release following on July 12, 2016.
+was a free-to-play online multiplayer role-playing video game by Capcom as the sixth main installment of its Breath of Fire series.
+The game was released in Japan on February 24, 2016, for Windows and Android, with an iOS release following on July 12, 2016.
 Online operations for the title officially ceased on September 27, 2017.

 Gameplay

 Breath of Fire 6 was an online action-based roleplaying game where players created a hero character whom they could customize in appearance, gender, and skills.
 Both characters and environments were presented using two-dimensional graphics, with the player traveling across several environments battling enemies and taking part in the story.
 They were accompanied by AI-controlled partners called "Fellows" who make up their party to help complete missions, while multiplayer missions allowed up to four players to team up together.
 The hero's class could be customized depending on their weapon specialization, which could branch into other, more specialized classes with more powerful abilities as they progressed.

 Both the player's hero and their Fellows could utilize rechargeable skills and spells which enabled the player to create timed combo chains, such as combining two spells into a larger one.
 Eventually players could unlock the ability to build up a meter that allows the hero to temporarily transform into a dragon form called "D-Trance Mode" and cause bigger damage to enemies.
 Players could connect to a hub village that allowed them to shop for items and equipment, chat and team up to accomplish co-operative missions.
 Like previous entries in the series, players could customize their own village as the game progresses.